 Table of contents

 - How we picked

 - Our pick

-- Flaws, but not dealbreakers
+- Flaws but not dealbreakers

-- Long-term test results
+- Long-term test notes

 - Care and maintenance